Aphaenogaster occidentalis (Western Winnow Ant) Care Sheet

 Aphaenogaster occidentalis queens are 8-9mm in length.

-Founding setup
+Founding Setup

 A. occidentalis are fully claustral and do not need to eat during their founding stage.
 However, from my experience, they are more open to the occasional snack compared to other ants and can be given a dead fruit fly to eat from time to time.
 During the founding stage, the ants should be kept out of direct light and vibration and left alone so that the queen does not get stressed and eat her brood.